Robust Failure Diagnosis of Microservice System through Multimodal Data: Approach

 \subsubsection{Training of Graph Neural Network}

+\newlength{\casestudylength} We train the GNN in a joint learning fashion to fully utilize the shared information between tasks \#1 and \#2.
+Then we combine the trained GNN with a ranking strategy to better fit the nature of microservice systems.

+\textbf{Ranking strategy}.
 One of the advantages of microservice systems is that the architecture allows dynamic deployment of service instances.
 Thus, service instances are constantly being created and destroyed.
 However, when it comes to failure diagnosis, this kind of flexibility raises a challenge for learning-based methods.
-The failure diagnosis model will have to be retrained frequently if the readout layer directly outputs the probability of being the root cause instance for each instance since many instances can be created or destroyed after the model training is finished.
+The failure diagnosis model will have to be retrained frequently if the output layer directly outputs the probability of being the root cause instance for each instance since many instances can be created or destroyed after the model training is finished.
 We add an extract step in \method to overcome this challenge.
 Instead of directly determining the root cause instance, \method is trained on service groups, the logical aggregation of service instances, for task~\#1.
 Then \method ranks the instances inside a candidate service group by the length of their event sequences.
 The instance with more anomaly events will be ranked higher and likely be the root cause instance.

 \textbf{Joint learning}.
 Intuitively, the two tasks of failure diagnosis, \ie root cause instance localization and failure type determination, share some knowledge in common.
 For a given failure, the only difference between task~\#1 and task~\#2 lies in their labels.
 So \method integrates a joint learning mechanism to utilize the shared knowledge and reduce the training time.
 (Training two models separately requires twice the time otherwise.)
-We assign the same weight for task~\#1 and task~\#2 to combine their loss functions.
 Specifically, the joint loss function is:

 where $F$ is the number of historical failures, $S$ is the number of service groups, $T$ is the number of failure types, $y\left(s\right)$ is the root cause service group labeled by operators, $y\left(t\right)$ is the failure type, $p\left(s\right)$ is the predicted service group, and $p\left(t\right)$ is the predicted failure type.